-With the Axelor solution, it is thus possible to propose an adapted interface, allowing, for example, to easily hide fields, buttons… and thus allow the user to concentrate on the actions essential to his activity.
+With the Axelor solution, it has become possible to propose an adapted interface which enables users to easily hide fields, buttons, etc. and thus allow the user to concentrate on the actions essential to their activity.

-In addition, the “responsive” aspect of the solution allows the company to consider equipping its points of sale with tablets in shops, without losing the quality of the interface and functionality.
+In addition, the responsive and agile aspect of the solution allows the company to consider equipping its points of sale with tablets in shops, without losing the quality of the interface and functionality.

 Case Study – Icam

 As part of the training programme, the school offers its students a module on business management software (ERP).
 One of the pedagogical principles is to practice on a software used by the market.